How nutrition effects the thyroid

 Foods that are better to avoid when there are thyroid problems

-Vegetables and fruits known as “goitrogenic” or “cruciferous”.
-Those foods contain substances that may prevent the absorption of iodine in the amount required for normal functioning of the thyroid gland.
-When we eat the same foods in excessive quantity, they may interfere with the natural functioning of our thyroid gland and thus they may worsen the underactivity of the thyroid gland or even increase the likelihood of developing a goiter, hence the origin of the word – goitro, genes.
+Vegetables and fruits that some of them also known as “goitrogenic” or “cruciferous” contain substances that may prevent the absorption of iodine in the amount that is required for normal function of the thyroid.
+When we eat goitrogenic foods in excessive quantity, it might interfere with the natural functioning of our thyroid gland and thus they may worsen hypothyroidism and even increase the likelihood of developing a goiter, hence the origin of the word- goitro+genes.

-There are foods that are recommended to be consumed in small amounts.
+There are goitrogenic foods that can actually be consumed in small amounts.
 Most of them revolve around products and ingredients that contain soybeans as well as certain cruciferous vegetables, nuts and certain fruits.
 The goal is to know the need for them in moderation and not to abstain from them completely.
 Among these foods you can find: bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, sprouts, kale, kohlrabi, mustard, mustard flowers, radishes, soy, soy milk, soy oil, soy lecithin, tofu, turnip and more.

 The following vegetables and plants are considered goitrogenic but at a level that can be consumed in larger quantities: millet, peaches, peanuts, pears, pine nuts, spinach, strawberries and sweet potatoes.

 How much of the cruciferous and goitrogens can be consumed and in what way?